HOLIDAYS AND FESTIVALS

 Christmas markets and other festivities gather pace during the month, but remain tasteful and tack-free (a great place to buy wooden toys and pretty tree decorations, for example).
 Kongens Nytorv/Nyhavn and Tivoli are 2 of our favourite markets.

-There are sailings to Copenhagen from Oslo (16 hours) and Swinoujscie in Poland (10 hours).
+By boat: There are sailings to Copenhagen from Oslo (16 hours) and Swinoujscie in Poland (10 hours).
 There are also overnight crossings (18 hours) from Harwich in the UK to Esbjerg (on Denmark's west coast) with DFDS Seaways.
-From Esbjerg you can take a train to Copenhagen (see below) - or, if you have lots of time and energy, cycle along bike route number 6 which takes you all the way from the Esbjerg ferry terminal into the heart of Copenhagen (about 330km in total).
+From Esbjerg you can take a train to Copenhagen (see above) - or, if you have lots of time and energy, cycle along bike route number 6 which takes you all the way from the Esbjerg ferry terminal into the heart of Copenhagen (about 330km in total).

-See our car rental recommendations if you want to hire a car to explore outside the city.
+BY CAR: See our car rental recommendations if you want to hire a car to explore outside the city.